siderolabs/talos/website/content/docs/v0.8/Local Platforms/docker.md

 - Docker 18.03 or greater
 - a recent version of [`talosctl`](https://github.com/talos-systems/talos/releases)

+## Caveats

+Due to the fact that Talos runs in a container, certain APIs are not available when running in Docker.
+For example `upgrade`, `reset`, and APIs like these don't apply in container mode.

 ## Create the Cluster

 Creating a local cluster is as simple as: